3.1.2.2. eProsima Extensions

 // Drop non matching locators

-//The RTPSEndpointQos is default constructed with history_memory_policy = PREALLOCATED
+// The RTPSWriterQos is constructed with history_memory_policy = PREALLOCATED by default

 <data_writer profile_name="writer_xml_conf_unicast_locators_profile">